2025 Nominees

 We want to hear about it!
 The AI Darwin Awards depend on nominations from people like you who recognise spectacular artificial intelligence misadventures when they see them.

-Submit your nomination and help us celebrate the pioneers who boldly went where no responsible person should go.
+Help us celebrate the pioneers who boldly went where no responsible person should go.
 Remember: today's catastrophically bad AI decision is tomorrow's AI Darwin Award winner!

 Bonus points if your nominee doubled down when confronted with evidence of their mistake, preferably by deploying even more AI to "fix" the original problem.